I never thought I’d consult a professional resume writer, but now it seems like my best option.

-My parents sent me off to college, at least partly against my will, to earn a degree because that would enable me to earn a living for myself, and it did!
-From graduation until well past the turn of the millennium I earned a paycheck, sometimes two, until life intervened.
+My parents sent me off to college, partially against my will, because that would enable me to create a career for myself.
+And it did!
+From graduation on, I earned a paycheck as a writer.

-My mother suffered from Alzheimer’s.
-The symptoms began to appear in 2001, and by 2006 her condition had reached a critical point.
-I was faced with a choice between liquidating her assets to finance nursing home care or giving up my job to stay home with her.
+Then life intervened.
+My mother began to suffer from Alzheimer’s disease.
+I was faced with a choice: liquidate her assets to finance nursing home care or give up my job to stay home with her.
 I chose the latter.
 I knew her time was short.
-I could always get another job, but never could recover precious time with Mom that would be lost if I outsourced her care.
+I could always get another job, but I could never recover precious time with Mom.
+I became her 24/7 caregiver.

-Mom left this world just as the economy tanked.
-The effects of the “recession” in the newspaper business – fewer advertisers – meant a smaller budget for freelance writers.
-So I was not only bereft but my industry was not hiring and, unfortunately, that trend has continued.
+Mom left this world in 2008, just as the economy tanked.
+The recession left the newspaper business with fewer advertisers and a smaller budget for freelance writers.
+I was not only bereft, but my industry was not hiring.

 Today I continue to look for work in my field and to freelance.
 I do temp work, some of which is actually fun.
 But lately I feel like I am losing ground.
 The stress sometimes makes me doubt myself and my career choices.
 I am soldiering on, but the longer I look for a new job, the less confident I am.

 I know that I am not alone.
 Long-term unemployment is very difficult to recover from.
 Many job seekers simply “made the mistake of losing their job at the wrong time.”
 Like them, I voluntarily left the workforce to address family responsibilities.
 And this is the effect: HR directors with big stacks of resumes can reduce the pile if they simply screen out long-term job seekers like me.